 Salaries.
-HB 2 would ensure that every teacher and professional staff member received a raise, while giving school districts flexibility to determine the actual range of the pay increase.
-Teachers would be assured of receiving \$1,000 for each of the next two years in place of the \$500 health insurance passthrough through an increase in the minimum salary schedule.
-This is not much of a change from when the passthrough was first created in 2001.
-Teachers always had the option to collect the passthrough as supplemental compensation.
-In giving the \$1,000 only to teachers, nurses, librarians, and counselors, HB 2 appropriately would focus resources as intensely as possible on the classroom.
+CSHB 2 would ensure that every teacher and professional staff member received a raise of \$2,000 in the upcoming school year and \$500 more in 2006-07.
+Teachers would be assured of receiving \$1,500 for each of the next two years in place of the \$500 health insurance passthrough through an increase in the minimum salary schedule.
+Teachers always had the option to collect the passthrough as supplement al compensation.
+In giving the \$1,500 only to teachers, nurses, librarians, and counselors, CSHB 2 appropriately would focus resources as intensely as possible on the classroom.

+The bill would give school districts flexibility to determine the actual range of an additional pay increase of \$500 in each of the next two years.
 Districts have discretion in developing compensation plans for all of their employees, and they could continue to cover the cost of a health insurance passthrough for all employees if they so chose.

-School districts and principals would have flexibility in determining additional raises averaging \$1,000 per teacher and professional staff.
-Outstanding employees could be rewarded with a salary increase of more than \$1,000, while others could be limited to the basic, across-the-board increase in the minimum salary schedule.
+Outstanding employees could be rewarded with a salary increase of more than \$2,000, while others could be limited to the basic, across-the-board increase in the minimum salary schedule.
+The bill also would encourage teachers to remain in the profession by providing additional incentives of between \$1,000 and \$4,000 per year for teachers who are eligible to retire.

-Changing the minimum salary schedule from formulas to dollar amounts is a cleanup provision that would provide clarity about current salary levels.
+Changing the minimum salary schedule from formulas to dollar amounts would provide clarity about current salary levels.
 It currently is impossible to know what teacher salary levels are by looking at the statute because they are listed as elements of a formula rather than actual salary amounts.
 The statutory salary schedule can be revised each time TEA adopts a new salary schedule.
-Most districts pay teachers above the minimum salary schedules, so the changes in the bill would have a limited effect
+Most districts pay teachers above the minimum salary schedules, so the changes in the bill would have a limited effect.